 Resistant to splintering and shrinking from heat as well as warping and rotting from moisture, fibre cement boards like HardieDeck™ are an ideal option for the Australian climate.
-In addition to being versatile and long-lasting, they also boast the same appearance as timber and can be painted in almost any colour to match your home.
+In addition to being versatile and long-lasting, they can be sealed with a tint to match the colour of your existing home.

 Quick to install and requiring little upkeep, fibre cement decking is termite resistant and bushfire approved, making it a worry free and cost-saving decking alternative.
 If you’re concerned about the long-term commitments of owning a deck, such as ongoing costs and regular maintenance, fibre cement boards might be the best option for your home and lifestyle.

 Call our friendly experts on 13 83 53 to find out more about the HardieDeck solution.